KantaraInitiative/CISWG/MVCR-Spec/MVCR-v0.8/MVCR v0.8-Draft.md

 ### 5.5 3rd Party Sharing (TBF)

-The purpose of this section is to provide the PII Subject with information about how their information is shared with third parties.
+The purpose of this section is to provide the PI Principle with information about how their information is shared with third parties.
 In the MVCR this is a Y/N (binary on and off) flag, and if On, then the 3rd parties can be specified, using purpose and at the minimum the purpose categories for the sharing of PI.

 | Receipt Field Label | Receipt Field Format | Data Field Name | Data Type | Example Data Input | Receipt Field Description | Purpose of Field  | Linked |
 | --- | --- | --- | --- | --- | --- | --- | --- |